-Easy Shepherds Pie is a delicious way to use up your leftovers or “hold overs”.
-It’s also comfort food and a great way to add lots of veggies to your meal all in one pot.
+Easy Shepherds Pie is a delicious way to use up your leftovers or "hold overs" for a simple weeknight meal.
+It's also comfort food and a great way to add lots of vegetables to your meal all in one dish.

 Easy Shepherds Pie is perfect for a weeknight meal or right after a holiday because you can make it with leftovers!
 After cooking Thanksgiving or Easter dinner for days, then eat turkey or ham for days, you probably want something different.

-Easy Shepherds pie can be made with your holiday leftovers or “hold overs” as I call them.
-If you don’t have leftover mashed potatoes, make them from scratch on the stovetop or Instant Pot or buy the box of flakes.
+Yes.
+If you don't have leftover mashed potatoes, make them from scratch on the stovetop or Instant Pot or buy the box of mashed potato flakes.
 No leftover veggies?
-Just use frozen, thawed or canned.
+Just use frozen, thawed or canned mixed veggies.

 How to roast your own carrots

-Can I make Easy Shepherd Pie with ground venison?
+Can I make this one dish dinner with ground venison?

 Can I make my own brown gravy?

 If you are die hard homemade on everything, then you can always make a slurry of 4 teaspoons cornstarch and 1 tablespoon water and bring 1 1/2 cups packaged beef stock to a boil, then stir in the slurry.
 You will have the same amount of gravy but not as much flavor.

 When I make mashed potatoes, I used red potatoes and leave on the skin.